Turkey's Halkbank to seek removal of U.S. judge in Iran sanctions case

 The case is U.S. v.
 Halkbank, U.S. District Court, Southern District of New York, No. 15-cr-00867.

-(Reporting by Jonathan Stempel in New York; Additional reporting by Nate Raymond in Boston; editing by Jonathan Oatis)
+(Reporting by Jonathan Stempel in New York; Additional reporting by Nate Raymond in Boston Editing by Jonathan Oatis and Matthew Lewis)

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))